manas-chaudhari/manas-chaudhari.github.io/_posts/2016-08-09-rxjava-meets-data-binding-part-2.md

 In order to ensure consistency between the field value and observable source, we'll have to disable the setter causing the field to behave like a `ReadOnlyField`.
 Hence, it would be appropriate to rename `RxObservableField` to `ReadOnlyField`.

+## Memory Leaks

+In order to prevent memory leaks, it is necessary to clean up subscriptions.
+Because subscription is retained only when a view is observing the field, ensuring that view removes observer will ensure that subscription will not get retained.
+We can depend on the Data Binding layer for this.

+Callbacks added to `ObservableField`, store weak reference to `ViewDataBinding`.
+As a result, uncleaned callbacks will not prevent `ViewDataBinding` from getting garbage collected.
+Also, `ViewDataBinding` removes all listeners before getting deallocated in `finalize()` method.
+Hence, on next GC after View is destroyed, all subscriptions in `ReadOnlyField` would also get removed.

 ## Source